syedfaheem27/odin-recipes/README.md

-This project will test all my beginner html skills.
-After completing this project i would have greater control over basic html concepts like html-boilerplate,tags,some basic elements, links, images and much more.
-Hoping that this project adds a solid foundation to my web developer career.
+This project will test all my beginner html,css,flexbox and javascript skills.
+After completing this project i will have a better control on the basics of html,css,flexbox and javascript.
+This project just serves as a practice platform for me.